OmniSharp/omnisharp-vim/README.md

 let g:OmniSharp_server_path = '/home/me/omnisharp/omnisharp.http-linux-x64/omnisharp/OmniSharp.exe'
 ```

-#### Cygwin and WSL
+#### Windows: Cygwin
+No special configuration is required for cygwin.
+The automatic installation script for cygwin downloads the *Windows* OmniSharp-roslyn release.
+OmniSharp-vim detects that it is running in a cygwin environment and automatically enables Windows/cygwin file path translations by setting the default value of `g:OmniSharp_translate_cygwin_wsl` to `1`.

+#### Windows Subsystem for Linux (WSL)
+OmniSharp-roslyn can function perfectly well in WSL using linux binaries, if the environment is correctly configured (see [OmniSharp-roslyn](https://github.com/OmniSharp/omnisharp-roslyn) for requirements).
-Windows users who wish to use OmniSharp-vim in a Cygwin or Windows Subsystem for Linux terminal vim, download the *Windows* OmniSharp-Rosyn release.
-Configure your vimrc to point to the `OmniSharp.exe` file, and let OmniSharp-vim know that you are operating in Cygwin/WSL mode (indicating that file paths need to be translated by OmniSharp-vim from Unix-Windows and back:
+However, if you have the .NET Framework installed in Windows, you may have better results using the Windows binaries.
+To do this, follow the Manual installation instructions above, configure your vimrc to point to the `OmniSharp.exe` file, and let OmniSharp-vim know that you are operating in Cygwin/WSL mode (indicating that file paths need to be translated by OmniSharp-vim from Unix-Windows and back:

 ```vim
 let g:OmniSharp_server_path = '/mnt/c/OmniSharp/omnisharp.http-win-x64/OmniSharp.exe'